MarinusVL/scRNApipe/README.md

-# _scRNAware_
+# _scRNApipe_

-The scRNAware pipeline was originally designed to preprocess and analyse scRNA-Seq data, following the CEL-Seq2 protocol, on the Illumina platforms.
+The scRNApipe pipeline was originally designed to preprocess and analyse scRNA-Seq data, following the CEL-Seq2 protocol, on the Illumina platforms.
 Nevertheless, by data transformation, provided by UMIS package, will allow most of single cell protocols to be run through this pipeline.

 Read transformation will combine reads into one containing cell, sample and umi barcode sequences incorporated in the read name + a unique identifier (UID) created by concatenating those three barcodes.
 This UID will allow UMI-tools to remove PCR duplicates on bamfiles containing multiple cells.